cs3216/cs3216.github.io/coursework/seminar/index.md

 After listening to all the presentations, each student will be randomly assigned to write about two of the applications that were presented (but not his/her own presentation), and have to write about the following:

-1. Based on what the team has shared, describe and explain what the application or technology is about.
+1. Based on what the presenting team has shared, describe and explain what the application or technology is about.
 Please don't regurgitate the entire presentation.
 Summarise the points and keep them unopinionated.
 (5%)

 2. Was the presentation effective?
 Did the group show that they fully internalised the presentation techniques discussed in Lecture 3 (PUNCH->WIIFY->Plan)?
 (6%)